 What is TCM

-Traditional Chinese Medicine has made great contribution to the health of Chinese people, and it became an independent medical system in world medical field with its special clinical effect, rational theory system and rich practice experience.
-Chinese government has put great importance to Traditional Chinese Medicine, formulating a series of guiding principles and policies to support and promote TCM development.
+Traditional Chinese medicine (TCM) has made great contribution to the health of Chinese people, and it became an independent medical system in world medical field with its special clinical effect, rational theory system and rich practice experience.
+Chinese government has put great importance to traditional Chinese medicine, formulating a series of guiding principles and policies to support and promote TCM development.
 TCM is now on its way to become a widely accepted healing approach worldwide.
-There are six TCM techniques that are commonly used in modern world.Acupressure

 History of Traditional Chinese Medicine